On average your neighbors pay $54 a month.See Your Rates

-How much does car insurance cost in Winston-Salem?
+How much does car insurance cost in Winston-Salem, NC?
 Drivers here benefit from great insurance rates!
-Average car insurance in Winston-Salem costs $655.37 per year.
+Average car insurance in North Carolina costs $655.37 per year.
 The national average price is $889.01.

 Prices vary based on your driving history, zip code, claims in your area, and other factors.